-- Non-chronologically sorted indexes, where sorting methods focus on factors unrelated to time, such as randomly generated identification numbers, or other types of ID’s, which use alternative logic other than, or in addition to time.
+- Non-chronologically sorted indexes, where sorting methods focus on factors unrelated to time, such as randomly generated identification numbers, or other types of ID’s, which use alternative logic other than, or in addition

 In order to enjoy maximum performance gains from your SAP data archiving project, look for the statements that yield high I/O rates for your database in order to improve performance.
 Data archiving is the only means to reduce rates if your high I/O yielding statements are supported by a non-chronological index.